prolic/HumusAmqp/docs/articles/consumers.rst

 Consumers
 =========

-The Humus AMQP Module provides a default consumer implementation that suites most use-cases.
+The HumusAmqp provides a default consumer implementation that suites most use-cases.
 If you have a special use-case, you can extend this class or implement the consumer interface yourself.